rudderlabs/rudderstack-docs/destinations/klaviyo.md

 - **Public API Key:** Your Public API Key is the unique key generated against your account.
 It can be found in your account on the **Account** section under the **Settings** tab.
 - **Private API Key:** Your Private API key can be generated for your account on the **Account** section under the **Settings** tab.
 This key allows you to add users to list or subscribe them using personalised emails/sms.
+- **Enforce Email as Primary Identifier:** If this option is enabled, we will never set `$id` field to your `userId` when you send events.
+Instead, we will only set a custom attribute `_id` and only set `$email` as the primary identifier with your `traits.email` or `properties.email`.
+You should be careful when enabling this option and understand its full implications.
+This should only be enabled if you are experiencing an issue with duplicate profiles being created inside Klaviyo.
 - **List Id:** Your default List Id to which you want to add/subscribe identified users.
 - **Consent:** If you are a GDPR-compliant business, you will need to include `consent` in your API call,`consent` is a Klaviyo-specific property and only accepts the following values: `email`, `web`, `sms`, `directmail`, and `mobile`.
 - **SMS Consent:** If you are updating the consent for a phone number, or would like to send an opt-in SMS to the profile (for double opt-in lists), include an `smsConsent` key in the properties with a value of `true` or `false`